 - Your music uploads will not influence your music recommendations in YouTube Music.

-- Music you have uploaded can only be played by you; other YouTube Music users will not have access to your uploads.
+- You are the only one who can play the music you have uploaded; other YouTube Music users will not have access to your uploads.

-- If you share a playlist with another user that contains music you uploaded, they will not be able to play the uploaded songs in your playlist - including members of your Google or YouTube family plan.
+- If you share a playlist with another user that contains music you uploaded, they will not be able to play the uploaded songs in your playlist.
+This includes members of your Google or YouTube family plan.

 - You can play uploaded songs in the background, ad-free and offline - even if you are not currently a YouTube Music Premium subscriber.